 • the CCE can provide support and advocate for resources to ensure success.

 A designated service-learning course is only recognized for sections taught by the faculty member who applied for and received the service-learning designation.
 Sections taught by other faculty members must receive separate designation.

-In order to be eligible for approval, a course must meet the following criteria set forth by the College Senate (based, in part, on the "National Principles of Good Practice in Community Service-Learning”):
+In order to be eligible for approval, a course must meet the following criteria set forth by the College Senate and must be clearly stated in the syllabus.

-The service experience relates to the subject matter of the course and is clearly described in the syllabus and connected to a course learning objective.
+The project relates to the subject matter of the course and is clearly described in the syllabus and connected to a course learning objective.

 At least 15% of the final grade for the course must be based on academic assignments that explicitly link the community service to the academic content of the course.